 Radiotherapy and flap reconstruction

 If you have radiotherapy to a flap, this won't affect it straight away.
-But it is likely to cause changes to the reconstructed breast in the future.
+But it is may cause changes to the reconstructed breast in the future.
 After about 10 years the flap might shrink, discolour, harden, or change shape.
 You might then need further surgery to create a flap from a different part of the body.

 Using a flap from your back (latissimus dorsi flap)